w-m/3dgs-compression-survey/README.md

 ```

 Include up to two consistent submethod names for your results across all files to ensure they appear in the survey table.
+These names will then be concatenated with the name of your approach in the table.
+If you prefer only the name of your approach to be displayed in the table, you can use "Baseline" as a submethod name for those results.
 Results without a submethod name will only be displayed in the plots.
-You can use "Baseline" as a submethod name if you want only the name of your approach to be displayed in the table for these results.

 You can view an example [here](https://github.com/fraunhoferhhi/Self-Organizing-Gaussians/tree/main/results)